thalamicseg/thomas_new/README.md

 ## Installation instructions
 - VERY IMPORTANT PLEASE READ **Git**: due to large files, you will need to install git LFS and then download.
 Type _git lfs install_ to do that.
 Else you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues
 - After you install, go to thomas_new and do a _ls -l_ and make sure originaltemplate is a huge file.
 If it is only a few bytes, git lfs was not installed or used.
+- Make sure you have added the paths to ANTS, FSL, THOMAS, jointfusion and c3d (which is wherever you installed PICSL-MALF and convert3d)- this is usually done by adding to PATH in .cshrc or .bashrc
+- set an environment variable THOMAS_HOME in .cshrc or .bashrc to where you install thomas (e.g. ~/thomas_new).
+If you are not familiar with .cshrc, you can hardwire it in thomas_csh and thomas_csh_mv with the line setenv THOMAS_HOME ~/thomas_new (or wherever you install)
 - **Python**: run require.py (right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 [python2.7 seems to work best])

 ## Usage
-- set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new).
-If you are not familiar with .cshrc, you can hardwire it in thomas_csh and thomas_csh_mv with the line setenv THOMAS_HOME ~/thomas_new (or wherever you install)
-- Make sure you have added the paths to ANTS, FSL, THOMAS, jointfusion and c3d (which is wherever you installed PICSL-MALF and convert3d)

 - use the thomas_csh wrapper provided for WMn MPRAGE data (or thomas_csh_big for handling large ventricles such as in older subjects)

   Usage: thomas_csh WMnMPRAGE_file \<ro/lo\>  or thomas_csh_big WMnMPRAGE_file \<ro/lo\>